 You will need to bring the order form (or regular

-prescription), your insurance card and a photo ID.
+prescription), your insurance card and a photo

-bring your referral, too, and present it prior to the test.
+you need to bring your referral, too, and present it prior to the test.

 If you are having a test done, you will need to supply documentation